whit3rabbit/Chat2SVG/README.md

 ## Step-By-Step Pipeline (For High-Quality SVG 🎨)

+> We have provided some sample generation and intermediate results in the `output/example_generation` folder.
+You can check them to get a better understanding of the pipeline.

 ### Stage 1: Template Generation

 First, paste your Anthropic API key into the `.env` file: